sapcc/limes/docs/users/api-example.md

 ```

 `$OS_AUTH_TOKEN` is the token from the first step. `$DOMAIN_ID` and `$PROJECT_ID` need to be set by you to the project
 ID in question and its domain ID.
-If you only have a project name, you can get these ideas by calling `openstack project
+If you only have a project name, you can get these IDs by calling `openstack project
 show $NAME`.

 [os-cli]: https://docs.openstack.org/user-guide/cli.html